2016 news archive

 Northern Gas Pipeline on Chief Minister’s China agenda

-Chief Minister Michael Gunner today met with Chinese Government and industry officials in Beijing - including one of the key stakeholders in the Northern Gas Pipeline - ahead of the NT-Rizhao Economic Summit this week.
+The Chief Minister today met with Chinese Government and industry officials in Beijing - including one of the key stakeholders in the Northern Gas Pipeline - ahead of the NT-Rizhao Economic Summit this week.

-"Construction of the Northern Gas Pipeline, which is due to be completed in 2018, will create more than 900 jobs during construction, of which more than 60 per cent could be filled by Territorians," Mr Gunner said.
+"Construction of the Northern Gas Pipeline, which is due to be completed in 2018, will create more than 900 jobs during construction, of which more than 60% could be filled by Territorians," the Chief Minister said.

 New scholarship program to boost international education

-A first-of-its-kind scholarship program will be offered in the Northern Territory providing international students with the opportunity to further their studies in the NT, Chief Minister Michael Gunner announced today.
+A first-of-its-kind scholarship program will be offered in the Northern Territory providing international students with the opportunity to further their studies in the NT, the Chief Minister announced today.